 -

-Learning Commitment: Combination of online and work-based learning.
-All Apprenticeships have a published amount of Off-the-Job hours that must be completed.
-The volume of off-the-job training should be agreed with the training provider and must take into account any relevant prior learning.
-Modules are taught across 4 semesters and will consist of a combination of face-to-face and online teaching and workplace learning.
+A combination of online and work-based learning.
+All Apprenticeships have a published amount of off-the-job hours that must be completed.
+The volume of off-the-job training should be agreed with the training provider and must consider any relevant prior learning.
+Modules consist of a combination of face-to-face and online teaching and workplace learning.

 Apprentices are also supported during their gateway period (following successful accomplishment of course modules) to prepare for completion of the end point assessment.